Nesting statistics in the O(n) loop model on random planar maps: Introduction

-As of now, the geometry of large random planar maps with faces of bounded degrees (\textit{e.g.}, quadrangulations) is fairly well understood.
-In particular, their scaling limit is the Brownian map \cite{MarckertMokkadem,GallMap,MierMapP,Gall1}, the complete proof of convergence in the Gromov-Hausdorff sense being obtained in \cite{MierMapP,Gall1}.
-This universality class is often called in physics that of ``pure gravity''.
-Recent progress generalized part of this understanding to planar maps containing faces whose degrees are drawn from a heavy tail distribution.
-In particular, the limiting object is the so-called $\alpha$-stable map, which can be coded in terms of stable processes whose parameter $\alpha$ is related to the power law decay of the degree distribution \cite{MierGall}.
+This universality class is often called in physics that of \emph{pure gravity}.
+Recent progress generalised part of this understanding to other universality classes, those of planar maps containing faces whose degrees are drawn from a heavy tail distribution.
+In particular, the limiting object is the so-called \emph{$\alpha$-stable map}, which can be coded in terms of stable processes whose parameter $\alpha$ is related to the power law decay of the degree distribution and to the Hausdorff dimension of the random map \cite{MierGall,BBG12a,BBG12b}.